Science

 - SM· Strange metal

-MEL-classified Tc predictions on known correlated materials, benchmarked against published measurements.
+MEL-classified Tc predictions on known correlated materials, held out and benchmarked against published measurements, from kagome metals through the bilayer nickelate[13] to the mercury cuprates.
 New candidate compositions generated inside MEL space are routed through partner labs for experimental confirmation.

 Back-test·Predicted vs. measured Tc